valtix/dotfiles/README.md

    - "copy the path for zsh (e.g., /bin/zsh)"
    - change shells by: chsh
    - enter the path (e.g., /bin/zsh)
+   - log out/log back in of Operating System
 2. Install python pip
    - sudo apt install python3-pip
 3. Install Dotbot
    - pip3 install dotbot
    - delete the .zshrc file
    - add dotobot to path in the current session only (given that you cannot add it to the .zshrc file yet) by export command.
 It will give you the path in the comments after it's installed!
-Example -- export PATH="/home/valitx/.local/bin:$PATH"
+Example -- export PATH="/home/valti/.local/bin:$PATH"
 4. Git clone .dotfiles from github
    - make sure you are in home directory
    - git clone https://github.com/valtix/.dotfiles.git